 Immunisation prevents the spread the infectious diseases and protects the community.
 We provide immunisations to babies, children, secondary school students and adults.

 Immunisation Sessions are available weekly throughout the municipality.
-Please refer to the Immunisation Program 2016 for dates and times of the next immunisation sessions.
+Please click on the link below for dates and times of the next immunisation sessions.